multiscale-cosim/Modular-Science/README.md

 ## About ##

-The Modular Science (MSC) Framework facilitates deployment, integratation, orchestration and intuitive & interactive control of larger complex workflows.
-It can execute a independant applications running in parallel on heterogeneous HPC platforms.
+The [Modular Science Framework](https://www.fz-juelich.de/en/ias/jsc/about-us/structure/simulation-and-data-labs/sdl-neuroscience/research/modular-science) provides a low entry threshold software framework to ease the deployment of complex interactive workflows on HPC resources.
+In particular, it tackles the following two challenges:
+ 1. the robust online deployment of a complex workflow comprises multiple applications
+ 2. the orchestration of data flows in an interactive and reproducible fashion.

 The framework comprises a set of following micro-services like independent applications:

 * <a href="https://github.com/multiscale-cosim/EBRAINS_ConfigManager"> Configurations Manager </a>
 * <a href="https://github.com/multiscale-cosim/EBRAINS_InterscaleHUB"> InterscaleHub </a>